DNS - Domain Name System in Computer Networking

 DNS in Cloud Environments (AWS Route 53, Azure DNS, etc.)

-Cloud-based DNS services, like AWS Route 53 and Azure DNS, offer scalable and reliable DNS management with features like automated scaling and integration with other cloud services.
+Cloud-based DNS services, like AWS Route 53 and Azure DNS, offer scalable and reliable DNS management with features like:

 Geographic DNS Routing